wozniak-slawomir/personal-website/README.md

 bun run dev
 ```

+The application will automatically reload if you change any of the source files.

-## Production
+## Building for Production

-Build the application for production:
+To build the application for production:

 ```bash
 # npm